buckhx/diglet/README.md

 * wms: Web Mapping Server (tile server)
 * mbt: Tile builder for vector tiles into the mbtiles spec
+* fence: A geofence utility
+* dig: A geocoder based on OSM data

+This project is under heavy development and APIs/CLIs are subject to change until further notice.

 # wms